Minor: Health, Medicine, and Society

 School: La Salle University

 “My passion is in public service.
-My number one goal is to help people because I feel as though many people have reach this point in my life where I am on my path towards success.
+My number one goal is to help people because I feel as though many people have reached this point in my life where I am on my path towards success.
 Therefore, it is only right for me to reciprocate this and continue giving back and helping people along the way.

 Right now, one of the main things that I continue doing is volunteering within my school community and outside my school community.
 Whenever there’s an opportunity to volunteer, I ensure that I am part of it.
 Recently, I volunteered at a health fair, where, alongside a teacher, we talked about the importance of your well-being through mindfulness and meditation.